 The mobile landscape is rapidly evolving and to survive in the market, leveraging lean thinking would be the ideal option.
 It has characteristics such as small development teams, high environmental volatility, and short development cycles.

-The lean canvas is incredibly useful throughout the mobile app development process.
+The lean canvas is incredibly useful throughout the custom mobile application development process.
 It is an ideal method for app development to incorporate customer validation and maximize customer value.
 It helps one to figure out what customers actually want.

 Following are the reasons for applying the lean methodology to mobile app development: